New Hampshire SR-22 Insurance for 2023

 If you are notified, your car insurance provider will have to file a New Hampshire SR-22 auto insurance form as proof that you, the driver, are carrying at least auto insurance liability in the event you cause an accident.

-According to the NH DMV, if you choose not to carry car insurance and are in an accident, you may be required to file SR-22 insurance in NH.
-Also if you have your license suspended or revoked, or have been convicted of DWI, you will have to have SR-22 insurance.
+According to the New Hampshire DMV, if you choose not to carry car insurance and are in an accident, you may be required to file SR-22 insurance to show NH DMV financial responsibility.
+Also, if you have your license suspended or revoked, or have been convicted of DWI, you will have to have SR-22 insurance in New Hampshire.

 You can see other factors like credit rating and type of coverage all affect your rates.
 Some factors, such as your driving record, are up to you and can be improved for better car insurance rates.
 Other factors, like your age, are out of your control.